 Shaping Jewish identity in the diasporas

 While Jewish identity in Christian countries was defensive, as Christianity claimed to embody the verus Israel and declared that the Messiah had already arrived, Jewish identity in Islamic countries had no complexes regarding national affiliation, with Islam more of a threat to Jews’ status and less to their identity.
 Consequently, while the Jews of the Christian world perceived Judaism as a religion and/or an ancient religious community, those in Islamic countries saw themselves as a nation.
 As such, authentic messianic longing in Islamic countries remained intact.
-Moreover, the secular appearance of Zionism did not deter Jews in the Sephardic Diaspora, as emphasis was placed on the renewal of a national entity in Eretz Israel.
+Moreover, the secular appearance of Zionism did not deter Jews in the Sephardic diaspora, as emphasis was placed on the renewal of a national entity in Eretz Israel.
 Consequently, ‘The “kosher” Messianism was Zionism, because the nation as a whole decided to return to Zion’, as Rabbi Askenazi (Manitou) declared:

 The Zionist enterprise succeeded, unlike all other Messianic initiatives throughout history, because this is the authentic Messianism of which the Torah and Prophets speak—rehabilitation of the nation upon its land, in the political dimension and not the religious-mystical one.
 Herzl did not perceive himself as the Messiah, yet he was, just as those who lived in the time of Moses did not know that he would save them…When the nation declares that this is the time, it is true.
 When a mystic declares that he is the Messiah and avows that this is the time, it is false.
 Two millennia of exile were ordained to eliminate the ‘false Messiah images’ and enable return to the authentic constellation of the Messianic idea.

-The basis for conflict that emerges even more powerfully in Judaism experienced as a religious community provides an additional basis for explaining the social polarization of the Ashkenazic Diaspora, including the anti-Zionist element within it.
+The basis for conflict that emerges even more powerfully in Judaism experienced as a religious community provides an additional basis for explaining the social polarization of the Ashkenazic diaspora, including the anti-Zionist element within it.

 The three oaths